pyrretsoftware/TerminalPilot/README.md

 # TerminalPilot
 A feature-rich terminal with a bunch of extra features
 ## Platform support
-Because were still in beta, its only available on windows.
+Because were still in beta, its only officially supported on windows (but linux does work!).
 We are working to try to get it onto linux and macos soon.
 ## Installing
 Warning: Terminalpilot is currently in beta, so there will be bugs.